prijs/pri-docs/src/pages/features/deploy-to-github-pages/index.md

 Finally, execute `npm run deploy`!

 > This is because js files will be served from `/<your-repo-name>` and the root path changed to `/<your-repo-name>` on github-pages.

-> `staticBuild` will generate static index file for each route.